jyates/cruise-control-wiki/REST-APIs.md

 ## GET REQUESTS
 The GET requests in Kafka Cruise Control REST API are for read only operations, i.e. the operations that do not have any external impacts.
-The GET requests includes the following operations:
+The GET requests include the following operations:
 * Query the state of Cruise Control
 * Query the current cluster load
 * Query partition resource utilization
-* Get an optimization proposal
+* Get optimization proposals
 * Bootstrap the load monitor
 * Train the Linear Regression Model